Introduction to periodontal esthetic surgeries

 High frenum attachment:

-High frenum attachment is attributed to the local gingival recession.
+High frenum attachment is attributed to the localized gingival recession.

-Several studies have shown that is an important factor in gingival recession 20, 21.
+Several studies have shown that it is an important factor in gingival recession 20, 21.

 Active periodontal disease: